safiqul/2410/docs/dynamic-routing/rip.md

 # Part 6: Simulating network failure

-Disconnect the link between R1 and R3:
+Disconnect the link between R1 and R3: click the "Del" button (refer to the screenshot) and then select the link between R1 and R3 to delete it.

 ![del](del.png)